highchair/artinruins-com/to-do-list.md

 A fire gutted the building in August, 2023, and it was demolished as a total loss.
 We’d love to host some documentation, which would be the first property on the site for Block Island.
 [The Boston Globe did a nice write up that provides a good start](//www.bostonglobe.com/2023/08/28/metro/forgotten-history-block-islands-harborside-inn){:target="_blank"}.

-### Brown University‘s BioMed Building expansion in 2006
+### Brown University‘s BioMed Building expansion in 2002

 [The expansion of this building]({% link _property/brown-life-sciences.md %}) in 2003 razed some buildings around it that we missed because it was only a year after we started.
 One was a former post office, which would be interesting to uncover if possible.

-The other is more interesting as it was the original home of the Sarah Doyle Women’s Center, listed in the College Hill Historic District as the Mary H. Parsons House.
-Rumor has it that the house was gifted to the University with the express instruction that it not be demolished.

 ### David Brussat’s list of the 10 Best Lost buildings in Providence (from 2014)